Killough: History

 The townland of Killough appears in the Down Survey as 'Kiltaghlins'.
 The owner in 1641 was given as Thomas Cromwell Viscount of Lecale, a direct descendant of Thomas Cromwell chief minister to Henry VIII.

 The harbour was built in the 18th century by the Wards of Castle Ward house, just outside Strangford.
 Michael Ward had the 13 km straight road from Castle Ward to Killough built in 1740.
 Ward called the village 'Port St Anne', but that name did not stick.
 The name St Anne's Port was also used.

 After the outbreak of war between Great Britain and France in 1793. the growing of cereals increased in Lecale and Killough, as one of the ports of export, expanded to deal with it, until its population was almost double what it is today.

 A report in 1822 comments on the considerable corn and coal trade and the 22 yawls which "afford the chief supply of white fish to the county of Down."

 The existing harbour facilities were soon inadequate and between 1821 and 1824, Michael Ward's son, the first Lord Bangor, employed the engineer Alexander Nimmo, to build new quays at a cost of £17,000.
 The piers, a long one of nearly 600 ft on the Killough side and a short one of 100 ft on the Coney Island side, enclosed a fine harbour.
 The village prospered and the grain merchants built their imposing houses in Castle Street, and their stores on the narrow lane leading to the quays.

 The distinctive sycamore avenue along Castle Street was planted in 1850.

+Between 1892 and 1950, Killough had a railway station.

+The Killough youth & community hall on Main St was originally the Viscount Bangor Primary School.